kennyputman/JPaint/README.md

 `Group` shapes currently implement the `IShape` interface.

 #### Command Pattern
-The command pattern is used for the creation of shapes, move commands, and select commands.
-This is handled by the `CreateShapeCommand`, `MoveCommand`, and `SelectCommand` classes.
+The command pattern is used for the creation of shapes, move commands, select commands, Group Commands, and Copy/Paste Commands.
+This is handled by the `CreateShapeCommand`, `MoveCommand`,`SelectCommand`, etc... classes.
 This allows for the creation and movement of shapes to implement redo/undo functionality found in the `IUndoable` interface.

 #### Strategy Pattern
 The strategy pattern is used to implement the drawing of shapes.
 This is implemented in the